Adithya098/Predictive-Analytics-for-Soccer-Matches/README.md

 ### Prerequisites

-- Install PAT execution file according to your operating system.
+- Install/Download PAT execution file according to your operating system.
 - Ensure Python (or Python3) and pip (or pip3) are installed on your system.

 ### Installation